Overview

 Course content for year 2

-In addition to 40 credits from the following Econ units in year 2 (which could be 20 credits if undertake a UCIL or language unit), you will be able to take the units as listed below:
+In Year 2, you will continue to develop your training in each of the three disciplines of politics, philosophy and economics.
+In addition to 40 credits from the following Economics units in Year 2 (which could be 20 credits if undertaking a UCIL or language unit), you will be able to take the units as listed below:

 Course units for year 2